dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v1/adding-resources.md

 </knoraXmlImport:resources>
 ```

-During the processing of the bulk import, Knora will
+During the processing of the bulk import, Knora will ask Sipi for the rest of the
-communicate the location of file to Sipi, which will convert it to JPEG 2000
-for storage.
+file's metadata, and store that metadata in a file value attached to the resource.